-Vocational Education and Training Courses are either Industry Curriculum Framework Courses (ICF) or Board Endorsed Courses (BEC) and their specific purpose is to enable students to study courses that are relevant to industry needs and have clear links to post-school destinations.
+Vocational Education and Training Courses offered at NAC are Industry Curriculum Framework Courses (ICF) or Board Developed Courses and their specific purpose is to enable students to study courses that are relevant to industry needs and have clear links to post-school destinations.
 These courses provide both HSC qualifications and industry qualifications under the Australian Qualifications Framework (AQF) accreditation.
 These courses require students to spend a minimum number of hours in workplace training to meet the requirements of the course.